Bill spurred by Nassar scandal concerns Catholic Church

 LANSING, Mich.
 (AP) - A Michigan bill inspired by the Larry Nassar scandal that would retroactively extend the amount of time child victims of sexual abuse have to sue their abusers is drawing concerns from the Catholic Church, which has paid out billions of dollars to settle U.S. clergy abuse cases.

-A state Senate panel quickly passed the measure later Tuesday, a day after Olympic gold medal-winning gymnast Jordyn Wieber and other Nassar accusers and victims helped unveil the bills at the Capitol.
+A state Senate panel quickly passed the bills later Tuesday, a day after Olympic gold medal-winning gymnast Jordyn Wieber and other Nassar accusers and victims helped unveil the legislation.

 Currently, people who are sexually abused as children in Michigan generally have until their 19th birthdays to sue.
-Under the legislation , child victims could sue until their 48th birthdays while those assaulted in adulthood would have 30 years to file a claim from the time of the abuse.
+Under the legislation , child victims abused in 1993 or later could sue until their 48th birthdays while those assaulted in adulthood would have 30 years to file a claim from the time of the abuse.

 Past bills to give victims more access to the legal system have stalled in Michigan, partly because of opposition from the Catholic Conference.
 Advocates for change say giving victims just a year to sue after turning 18 protects child molesters because survivors often wait to report the abuse due to fear or because they repressed it.

-"The harsh reality is that in most cases, survivors of sexual assault are too deeply traumatized to be able to speak out and pursue justice until decades later," Rachael Denhollander, a Nassar victim, told members of the state Senate Judiciary Committee on Tuesday.
-She said the median ages for women and men to disclose abuse from childhood are 41 and 38.
+"The harsh reality is that in most cases, survivors of sexual assault are too deeply traumatized to be able to speak out and pursue justice until decades later," Rachael Denhollander, a Nassar victim, told members of the state Senate Judiciary Committee.
+She said the median ages for women and men to disclose abuse from childhood are 41 and 38 respectively.

 In the mid-2000s, Michigan courts ruled that men who said they had been molested by priests decades earlier had waited too long to sue.
 The plaintiffs and victims' rights advocates turned to the Republican-controlled Legislature for help, but the legislation died.